 “The calories are one thing, but then you’re looking at percentage,” Dunlop said.
 “Of those 3 million calories, the group performance is at 72 percent in the zone for the whole year.”

 Without much prodding, or direct attention on the monitors, the students have taught themselves what hard work can do for each of them, even students who don’t call phys-ed their favorite subject.
 In a class of 30 students, differences between students are visibly apparent.
 Dunlop looked at two students – one an imposing athlete and the other his polar opposite.

 “I have a boy who, in my 24 years of teaching and coaching, is as athletic a kid as I’ve ever come across,” Dunlop said.
 “This kid’s a beast.
 Then there’s another boy who is about a foot-and-a-half shorter than him, and they’re in the same class doing the same things.
-How do you meet the needs of both of these kids when you have them [in class] at the same time?
+How do you meet the needs of both of these kids when you have them at the same time?
 The other kid hates PE, he doesn’t really like school and he struggles a little academically.”